 DIY Thankfulness Chain

-This DIY Thankfulness Chain is one of my favorite Thanksgiving activities for kindergarten and is a great addition to your Thanksgiving centers for kindergarten.
-It’s easy to prep and implement and sparks great conversations with your students.
+This DIY Thankfulness Chain is one of my favorite Thanksgiving activities for kindergarten and is a great addition to your centers.
+It's easy to prep and implement and sparks great conversations with your students.

-Stand in a circle and have students read their strips and tell what they’re thankful for.
-Connect it to the next person’s strip with either tape or a stapler to form a long chain.
+Stand in a circle and have students read their strips and tell what they're thankful for.
+Make a loop and connect it to the next person's strip with either tape or a stapler to form a long chain.

-Once everyone has read what they’re thankful for and connected their strips, you’ll have a class Thankfulness Chain.
-You can hang this in your classroom to add to your Thanksgiving decor.
+Once everyone has read what they're thankful for and connected their strips, you'll have a class Thankfulness Chain.
+You can hang this in your classroom as part of your Thanksgiving decor.

 November Morning Tub Activities

-One of the best ways to keep your students on track in the mornings is with hands-on, engaging activities that give them a soft start to their day.
+One of the best ways to keep your students on track in the mornings is with hands-on activities that give a soft start.
 These turkey-themed morning tub activities are perfect to use all November long with your little learners.

-I hope these Thanksgiving read alouds and centers for kindergarten make planning just a little bit easier for you this November.
+I hope these read alouds and Thanksgiving activities for kindergarten make planning just a little bit easier for you this November.
 For even more Thanksgiving games and center ideas to add to your lesson plans, check out this blog post.